swanss/peptide_design/README.md

 See `peptide_design/example/` for an example of how to use this pipeline to design peptide backbones.

 Before starting, you will need to make a configuration file, which will be reused throughout the process.
-This will provide the path to 1) a FASST file, i.e. a database of structures that have been processed and can be searched and 2) the backbone-dependent rotamer library (which can be found in the MST repo). ex: `peptide_design/example/input_files/singlechain.configfile`
+This will provide the path to 1) a FASST file, i.e. a database of structures that have been processed and can be searched and 2) the backbone-dependent rotamer library (which can be found in the MST repo). ex: `peptide_design/example/input_files/singlechain.configfile`.
+NOTE: a FASST database is provided in testfiles (`testfiles/singlechain_22188_sim30_STRIDE.db`).

 ### generateSeeds